 In most cases, you can recover compensation under Florida’s no-fault workers’ compensation laws even if you are totally responsible for your own injuries.

-The comparative fault laws in Florida limit your right to recover compensation in a personal injury lawsuit if you share some blame.
+The modified comparative fault laws in Florida limit your right to recover compensation in a personal injury lawsuit if you share some blame.
 If you’re partly responsible, your damages are reduced according to your percentage of fault.
+If you are mostly at fault, you cannot recover compensation.

 We’ll Fight To Recover Full Compensation for All of Your Construction Accident Injuries